Crida Wind Co-operative aims to establish a single medium-scale turbine on a windy ridge 3 miles west of Bridgnorth in Shropshire.

 This is an incredibly exciting project which Sustainable Bridgnorth is proud to support!
 The turbine will provide clean, green electricity; it will be owned by members of the community – and becoming a member is open to everyone; in addition, the project will generate a small income stream which will pay into a community fund.

 Please support our planning application when it goes live – click here to go direct to Shropshire Council and support us or see our Support page for more information.
 Our planning application reference is 15/00532/FUL.

-VOTE HERE – We will soon be launching a survey to identify which would be the most popular Shropshire cause for the turbine to support.
-Please look out for this and make sure you support your favourite.
+VOTE HERE – We have now launched a survey to identify which would be the most popular Shropshire cause for the turbine to support.
+Please take part and make sure you support your favourite cause.

 We have updated these pages to reflect how the project will work with a single medium scale turbine.

 Please also check the answers to frequently asked questions about wind turbines.
 Sadly, there are many myths about turbines which continue to circulate.